Powerful Tools for Revitalizing Communities

 The New Markets Tax Credit (NMTC) was designed to increase the flow of capital to businesses and low-income communities by providing a modest tax incentive to private investors.
 Over the last ten years, the NMTC has proven to be an effective, targeted and cost-efficient financing tool valued by businesses, communities and investors across the country.
 The NMTC attracts private investment capital to some of the most distressed urban, suburban and rural communities.
 Through 14 application rounds of the NMTC Program, the CDFI Fund has made 1,105 awards, allocating a total of $54 billion in tax credit authority to CDEs through a competitive application process.
 Cinnaire will continue to support expansion and permanent extension of the NMTC.

 An Opportunity Zone is a new investment vehicle created as part of the Tax Cuts and Jobs Act of 2017 to incentivize investment in targeted communities called Opportunity Zones.
 Opportunity Zones are census tracts designated by state and federal governments targeted for economic development.
 Opportunity Funds allow investors to defer federal taxes on any recent capital gains until December 31st, 2026, reduce that tax payment by up to 15%, and pay as little as zero taxes on potential profits from an Opportunity Fund if the investment is held for 10 years.
 An investor who has triggered a capital gain by selling an asset like stocks or real estate can receive special tax benefits if they roll that gain into an Opportunity Zone Fund within 180 days.

 Reports and Trends

-The CDFI Fund Summary Report and Public Data for NMTC Program for FYs 2003-2016, an annual report summarizing all NMTC investments made across the nation through FY 2016.
+The CDFI Fund Summary Report and Public Data for NMTC Program for FYs 2003-2017 (published November 2019), a report summarizing all NMTC investments made across the nation through FY 2016.

 New Markets Tax Credit Report – The 2018 New Markets Tax Credit (NMTC) Progress Report provides a survey of NMTC activities in 2017.
 As in the past, the report documents the flexibility and importance of the NMTC in meeting the needs of distressed communities where it is deployed and helping to create jobs and grow business opportunities, from more traditional industry and community sectors to new and cutting-edge technology.